-This is an advanced study with research on the development of leadership in contemporary society that usually emphasizes the skills and tasks of the minister.
+This is an advanced study with application on the development of leadership in contemporary society that usually emphasizes the skills and tasks of the minister.
 Research has indicated that the role of the minister which relates to the life and inner person of the individual needs a special consideration.
 This course will focus on such topics as the care of the minister's personal and family life, warnings that will prevent major hardships in ministry, and prayer.
 Individual or team research work and presentation are required.
+Students need to do research for applications and do class presentations as required by the instructor.